 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 μs, see Figure 27-46c (HE Ranging NDP format with Secure HE-LTFs).
 For the secure HE-LTF symbol or Packet Extension field with zero power GI, the time domain signal has zero power during the period of the GI.
 The total number of HE-LTF symbols is the product of the number of HE-LTF repetitions given in LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014) For Secure HE-LTF transmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1. (#7347)

+The intended receiver of the Secure HE-LTFs can detect an attacker by various methods, including checking for the consistency of the channel estimates across HE-LTF repetitions, or by measuring a drop in the signal-to-interference ratio (SIR).

-NOTE — The intended receiver can use the LTF repetitions to check for consistency of the channel estimates across the repetitions.
-One metric that can be used for the consistency check is to take the mean-squared error between consecutive channel estimates and compare against a threshold relative to the measured noise power. (#5189, #5192)
+NOTE — The intended receiver can check for consistency of the channel estimates across the HE-LTF repetitions by calculating the mean-squared error between consecutive channel estimates and compare against a threshold relative to the measured noise power. (#5189, #5192) The intended receiver can also search for a drop in the SIR over a single (or multiple) HE-LTF repetitions.
+Additional details about the performance analysis for an SIR-based attack detection can be found in Annex AE.

+Annex AE

+(informative)

+SIR-based Attack Detection

+Assume that an attacker observes the Secure HE-LTF symbol for a duration of Tob, referred to as the observation period.
+The attacker can use these observations to generate an attack signal over the duration Tc, referred to as the computation period.
+Finally, the attacker will transmit the attack signal during the attack period, Ta, to create a false first path of arrival that has an earlier arrival time than the true first path of arrival.

+A side effect of creating the false first path of arrival is that the attacker will also generate interference at the intended receiver.
+If we assume that the attack signal has a correlation of ρ with the true Secure HE-LTF signal and creates a false first path of arrival with a relative power level of FFP (dB), then the signal-to-interference (SIR) that is seen by the intended receiver will be:

+SIR(dB) = -FFP(dB) + 10 ∙ log10(ρ2∙Ta) -10∙log10(1-ρ2∙Ta)

+When the attacker is not present, the SIR will be infinity, i.e., no interference.
+However, when an attacker is present, the SIR will drop and the value will depend on the relative power level of FFP, correlation, and attack period.

+For example, if FFP = -10 dB, then the expected SIR levels for different values of ρ and Ta are shown in the following figure:

+From this figure, we see that as the correlation of the attack signal decreases or the attack duration decreases, the SIR will drop even further.

+Therefore, the presence of an attacker can be detected by looking for drops in the SIR over a single, or multiple, HE-LTF repetitions.
+The exact details of the algorithm are left to implementor.

 References